- Academic Dean:

 Using a Change of Schedule (Drop/Add) Form

-This depends on the date and whether you plan to return to the UA during the next major semester.
+This depends on the date and whether you plan to return to the University during the next major semester.

 Before the semester begins, contact the Office of the Registrar for information PRIOR to taking action.